 The illiopsoas: Take a look at the picture below and you’ll see the illiopsoas (that’s a combination of the psoas and illacus muscles) at the very center of your core.
 I call the illiopsoas the “core” of your “core.”
 In yoga, the iIlliopsoas works with your other hip flexors to support your standing poses, enhance your forward bends, and support the abdominals in postures like Navasana and arm balances.

 The diaphragm: Geographically, the diaphragm is the very top of your core.
-This diaphragm is the dominant muscle involved breathing.
+This diaphragm is the dominant muscle involved in breathing.
 And, I’m sure you would agree, that breathing is the “core” practice in all forms of hatha yoga!

-THE PRIMARY COMPONENTS OF YOUR CORE, ILLUSTRATED
+THE PRIMARY COMPONENTS OF YOUR CORE ANATOMY, ILLUSTRATED

-I love this image of the core because it perfectly illustrates the relationship between the abdominals, pelvic Floor, and illiopsoas.
+I love this image of the core because it perfectly illustrates the relationship between the abdominals, pelvic floor, and illiopsoas.
 By looking at the cross-section of the abdominals, (consisting of the transverse abdominus, obliques, rectus abdominus and quadratus lumborum muscles), you can see how this muscle group wraps around the entire abdomen.
 Here it is, the primary components of your core, minus the diaphragm (depicted a few illos below).

 The image below is my favorite illustration of the diaphragm and illiopsoas.
 In this view you can see that the diaphragm is like a domed roof that forms the top of your core, while your Illiopsoas forms the muscular center of your core.